DouglasFireDept/Constitution/7-article.md

 ### Section 9: Cadets

-This department offers a cadet program to youth ages 13-18.
+This department offers a cadet program to youth from age 13 until age 18.